 Sensu access controls apply to sensuctl, the Sensu API, and the Sensu dashboard.
+In addition to built-in RBAC, Sensu includes license-activated support for authentication using external authentication providers.

 Namespaces

 Namespaces help teams use different resources (entities, checks, handlers, etc.) within Sensu and impose their own controls on those resources.
 A Sensu instance can have multiple namespaces, each with their own set of managed resources.
 Resource names need to be unique within a namespace, but not across namespaces.